Rudd-O/copperheados-build/README.md

 --------------------------------------------------------------------------

-Place those keys in the `keys/<product name>` folder under the job directory.
+Place those keys in the `keys/<product name>` folder under the job directory you created below the Jenkins `jobs` folder.

 Ensure all files and folders under this job directory are owned by Jenkins and only readable by it.